SmoothWAN/SmoothWAN-docs-mirror/docs/modemtethr.md

 ## USB Modems

-Modems using RNDIS or "virtual Ethernet adapter" are easier to setup.
+Modems using RNDIS or "virtual Ethernet adapter" are easier to set up.

-Suggested models:
+### Suggested Models:

 - Huawei's Wingle series
-- All Huawei model variants updated year 2015+ use RNDIS by default.
+- All Huawei model variants updated after 2015 use RNDIS by default.

-MBIM, QMI, and others aren't automatically configured yet, be sure to disable USB interface namer in Speedify setup page before manually configuring a modem interface.
+**Note:** MBIM, QMI, and other protocols aren't automatically configured.
+Be sure to disable the USB interface namer in the Speedify setup page before manually configuring a modem interface.

-***
+---

 ## USB WiFi Adapters in Client Mode

-## Supported models/chipset:
+### Supported Models/Chipsets:

 - [Check out "morrownr" community report compilation guide](https://github.com/morrownr/USB-WiFi)

 As a better alternative, wireless repeaters with an Ethernet socket work as clients in bridge mode, and you can optionally hide the repeater SSID.
-This solution is a decent alternative for stability, Wi-Fi 6E support, higher speeds and better range.
+This solution provides better stability, Wi-Fi 6E support, higher speeds, and improved range.

+---

 ## Setup

-- Plug in the dongle to a USB port that will remain fixed, changing ports requires reconfiguration
+1. Plug the dongle into a USB port that will remain fixed.
+Changing ports requires reconfiguration.
-- Restart/Reboot SmoothWAN
+2. Restart or reboot SmoothWAN.
-- Configure in Network -> Wireless
+3. Configure in **Network → Wireless**.
-- Hit `Scan` and follow through, tick `Replace existing configuration` and set firewall to RED zone
+4. Hit `Scan`, follow through, tick **Replace existing configuration**, and set the firewall to **RED zone**.
-- Done!
+5. Done!